dpEmu/dpEmu/docs/cluster_instructions_examples.rst

     srun python3 examples/run_object_detection_example.py
     srun sleep 60

-To speed up the job on Kale by using the latest GPUs, add the following line to the batch file:
+Running this example can take a lot of time.
+You could try to disable some of the slowest models i.e. FasterRCNN and RetinaNet.
+To further speed up the job on Kale, by using the latest GPUs, add the following line to the batch file:

 .. code-block:: bash